Driving without a valid license, am I still insured?

-Driving without a valid driving licence
+Driving without a valid license

-Will the damage be compensated after an accident?
+Will compensation be paid after an accident?

 Never underinsured